NCEIT’s H958 PCS Bill Summary

 • § 163-82.12 Promulgation of guidelines relating to computerized voter registrations.
 This section requires guidelines to be promulgated to include provisions for:

 Solutions - There should be no opportunity for foreign influence in our elections.
-The address of overseas voters must be verified from available documents.
+The address of overseas voters must be verified from state databases.
 Refinement of the voter registration application, registration process, qualifications of voters and use of HAVA documents for address verification is suggested to improve the quality of the voter registration list.
-(See these links for examples of Questionable Entries and Duplicate Registrations on the voter registration list.)
+(See examples of Questionable Entries and Duplicate Registrations on the voter registration list.)

 Contact: North Carolina Election Integrity Team (NCEIT),